wonsunahn/CS1632_Fall2026/exercises/1/README.md

 need the branch since it is already merged.
 Closing the pull request will automatically close the issue associated with that pull request, so that when you click on the "Issues" tab, you will no longer see any open issues.
-Now you need to click on the "Closed" issues tab indcated by the red box below to see the closed issue:
+Now you need to click on the "Closed" issues tab indicated by the red box below to see the closed issue:

 <img alt="closed issue" src=imgs/closed_issue.png>